Interference with Gravitational Instability: Hot and Fuzzy Dark Matter: Interference impeded growth

 We have checked that these scaling results for growth and saturation in the perturbative regime do not depend on the arbitrary width $\sigshell$ chosen, though the oscillatory patterns in the saturation regime do.

 As a final check on the generality of our results, we consider the case of white noise initial field fluctuations

 with the constant set by the normalization $\psi_{\rm rms}^2=\brho/m$ and with the same $t_\dB/t_\GN$.
 For modes where $k\ll \kp$, we would expect the same perturbative scalings to apply whereas modes near $k \sim \kp$ would differ in their behavior due to the effect of field modes on the same scale.
-In Fig.~\ref{fig:dPwhite}, we show that indeed the growth and saturation behavior in this regime is very similar to the thin shell case.
+In Fig.~\ref{fig:dPwhite}, we show that indeed the growth and saturation behavior in this regime is very similar to the thin shell case. \wh{Finally, though we only simulate wave dark matter here, we expect from our dynamical analysis that $N$-body simulations of cold dark matter behave in the same way above the free streaming scale whereas their fluctuations would continue to grow gravitationally on small scales due to the lack of free streaming.}